 It seems that many freely use their grandparent card when planning retirement.
 Applications range from eliminating the embarrassment of downsizing all the way to forcing one’s spouse into maintaining an opulent lifestyle.
 No one’s motives are ever challenged since we can’t really know another’s inner feelings.

-What kind of grandparent are you?
+What type of grandparent are you?

 Most of us have had grandparents.
 Some have less, but some have more than the four normally allotted to us.
 Remember your favorites and your not so favorites.
 Depending upon your status, grandchildren can be instrumental in forming retirement plans.